dippyshere/nuxbt/README.md

 ## Credits

 A big thank you goes out to all the contributors at the [dekuNukem/Nintendo_Switch_Reverse_Engineering](https://github.com/dekuNukem/Nintendo_Switch_Reverse_Engineering) repository!
 Almost all information pertaining to the innerworkings of the Nintendo Switch Controllers comes from the documentation in that repo.
-Without it, NXBT wouldn't have been possible.
+Without it, NUXBT wouldn't have been possible.

 ## License